15 Extremely Helpful Airport Tips to Make Travel Easier

 This post is all about the best airport tips.
 Traveling is fun, but getting through the airport can be an exhausting and hectic experience sometimes.

-Since I work for a Big Four consulting firm, I spend a LOT of time in airports traveling for my job.
-In fact, there have been a few months where I am flying for work every single week!
+Since I worked for a big firm, I spent a LOT of time in airports traveling for my job.
+In fact, there have been a few months where I was flying for work every single week!